2023 Q School

 The 2023 Q School was a series of four snooker tournaments held at the start of the 2023–24 snooker season.
 An event for amateur players, it served as a qualification event for a place on the professional World Snooker Tour for the following two seasons.
-The events took place in May and June 2023 at the Morningside Arena in Leicester, England and also at the BSAT Academy in Bangkok, Thailand with a total 12 players qualifying via the four tournaments.
-The two events held in England were organised by the World Snooker Tour, whilst those in Thailand were organised by the Billiard Sports Association of Thailand.
+The events took place in May and June 2023 at the Leicester Arena in Leicester, England, and also at the BSAT Academy in Bangkok, Thailand, with a total 12 players qualifying via the four tournaments.
+The two events held in England were organised by the World Snooker Tour, while those in Thailand were organised by the Billiard Sports Association of Thailand.

 Format

 The 2023 Q School consisted of four events, two held in the UK and two "Asia-Oceania" events held in Thailand.
 The two UK events had 208 entries competing for eight places on the main tour, while the two Asia-Oceania events had 99 players competing for a further four places.
 The Asia-Oceania events were only open to citizens of those continents.
 Any player was allowed to enter the UK events, but players could not enter both the Asia-Oceania and UK events.
 All matches were the best of seven frames.